 Týn Yard (Týnský dvůr)

-One of the most important historical sites in Prague.
+One of the most important historical sites.
 This block of

 buildings, probably built in the 11th century, was originally a fortified